-Mr C complained to Mattioli Woods via a claims management company ('CMC') on 12 June 2020.
+Mr A complained to Mattioli Woods via a claims management company ('CMC') on 5 May 2021.
 The CMC said Mattioli Woods had failed to carry out due diligence checks on Fund V, which was a non-standard, high risk and illiquid investment.
-It said the investment was not appropriate for a SIPP and Mr C was not a sophisticated investor.
-Mattioli Woods should have taken further steps to ensure the investment was suitable and carried out an appropriateness test given Mr C hadn't appointed a financial adviser.
-The CMC said Mattioli Woods ultimately should not have permitted the investment so Mattioli Woods should be held liable for Mr C's loss.
+It said the investment was not appropriate for a SIPP and Mr A was not a sophisticated investor.
+The CMC said Mattioli Woods should not have permitted the investment so Mattioli Woods should be held liable for Mr A's loss.

-Mattioli Woods provided a response to Mr C on 4 August 2020 saying his complaint had been made too late under the FCA's Dispute Resolution ('DISP') rules.
-It said Mr C made the investments more than six years ago and he'd complained more than three years after he ought reasonably to have been aware of the issues with the investment.
-But despite believing the complaint had been made too late, Mattioli Woods also explained why Mr C's complaint shouldn't succeed on its merits.
+Mattioli Woods provided a response to Mr A on 21 June 2021 saying his complaint had been made too late under the FCA's Dispute Resolution ('DISP') rules.
+It said Mr A had made the investments more than six years ago and he'd complained more than three years after he ought reasonably to have become aware of the issues with the investment.
+But despite believing the complaint had been made too late, Mattioli Woods also explained why Mr A's complaint shouldn't succeed on its merits.

-Mattioli Woods said Mr C understood what he was investing in before he approached Mattioli Woods as he had a friendship with the management team at Business V for 20 years and this was why he wanted to invest.
-And before Mr C could be considered for the fund, he had to complete a placement memorandum for fund managers and self-certify as either a high net-worth or sophisticated investor.
+Mattioli Woods said Mr A understood what he was investing in before he approached Mattioli Woods.
+And before Mr A could be considered for the fund, he had to complete a placement memorandum for fund managers and self-certify as either a high net-worth or sophisticated investor.
 It said this was a requirement of the fund managers and had nothing to do with Mattioli Woods.
-Mr C signed an agreement confirming he met all these requirements.
-Mr C also completed a non-standard investment declaration confirming he understood the risks.
+Mr A signed an agreement confirming he met all these requirements.
+Mr A also completed a non-standard investment declaration confirming he understood the risks.

-Mattioli Woods said it cannot be held responsible for Mr C completing a document with false details or deliberately lying so the investment would be placed.
-It added that Mr P, who Mr C met with, was a qualified and regulated financial adviser and could have provided Mr C with investment advice if requested.
-However, Mattioli Woods were not appointed as financial advisers and Mr C understood this.
+Mattioli Woods said it cannot be held responsible for Mr A completing a document with false details or deliberately lying so the investment would be placed.
+It added that Mr P, who Mr A met with, was a qualified and regulated financial adviser and could have provided Mr A with investment advice if requested.
+However, Mattioli Woods were not appointed as financial advisers and Mr A understood this.
 Mattioli Woods was only appointed to provide administration for the pension scheme holding the investment.
 This was to ensure the investment met the relevant criteria in terms of applicable legislation and HMRC requirements at the time the investment was placed.
-Ultimately, Mattioli Woods said it accepted Mr C's instructions in good faith and the investment was placed as per his request.
+Ultimately, Mattioli Woods said it accepted Mr A's instructions in good faith and the investment was placed as per his request.